 Novara chose to spec Microshift BS-M10 bar-end shifters because they are compatible with the Deore rear mountain bike derailleur.
-It is one of few derailleurs that are capable of handling all the chain needed to wrap around the 48 tooth front ring and 34 rear cog.
+It is one of few derailleurs that are capable of handling all the chain needed to wrap around the 48 tooth front ring and 34 rear cogs.
 This allows for a rear mountain bike cassette and 48/36/26 triple chainrings to produce a good range of gears, including a great low end which is well-suited for touring.
-I also found the frame to be stiff enough and provide plenty of carrying space for all the gear I need for multi-day adventures packed into handlebar, frame and seatpost bags.
+I also found the frame to be stiff enough and provide plenty of carrying space for all the gear I need for multi-day adventures packed into the handlebar, frame, and seat post bags.

 The last thing worth a shout-out is the turn limiter that’s built into the FSA headset.
 There’s an extra bit to this headset you don’t normally see, and its purpose is to stop you from banging the handlebars into the top tube and saving the bar-end shifters in a crash.
 The bars are in no way hard to steer, but it’s just enough to protect your bike.
 It seems like a simple idea that I expect to start showing up a bit more on other bikes.
 We’ve already seen a similar version of it in one of the mountain bikes we’re currently testing in our other publication, Dirt Rag.